 Questions?
 Contact the Exams Department at firstname.lastname@example.org or 214.871.1619.

-- The cut-point for passing the Qualifying Exam is determined each year after psychometric evaluation of the results.
+- The cut-point for passing the Qualifying Examination is determined each year after psychometric evaluation of the results.

-- A passing grade on the Qualifying Exam doesn't ensure your admissibility to the Certifying (Oral) Exam, nor does it allow the use of the term "Board Eligible.”
+- A passing result on the Qualifying Examination does not ensure a candidate’s admissibility to the Certifying Examination, nor does it allow the use of the term “Board Eligible.”

 ABOG won't accept appeals from candidates seeking to challenge: